ForNeVeR/AvaloniaRider/README.md

 Development
 -----------

+## Architecture

 This plugin consists of two parts: the backend one (written in C#) and the frontend one (written in Kotlin).
 Each part requires a corresponding IDE.
 To develop a backend, it's recommended to open `AvaloniaRider.sln` with JetBrains Rider.
 To develop a frontend, it's recommended to use IntelliJ IDEA (Community edition should be enough).

+## IDE Setup

+After running `./gradlew` at least once, set up your project SDK to the folder `build/gradle-jvm/<sdk-name>/<subdirectory>`.
+This JDK is guaranteed to contain all the components necessary to build the plugin.

 [gradle-jvm-wrapper]: https://github.com/mfilippov/gradle-jvm-wrapper